hifihedgehog/DiscordContentFilterBot/README.md

     ![ezgif-1-69ef3929b5](https://github.com/user-attachments/assets/6fa47fa0-99bf-441b-9fc8-95d6083d5391)

-  - Sometimes, speed is of the esssence in busy discussions.
+  - Sometimes, speed is of the essence in busy discussions.
 Quick commands come in handy for such occasions.
 Add a single term to either a blacklist or whitelist.

     ![ezgif-7-317117d2a6](https://github.com/user-attachments/assets/0a489350-7331-46c3-b3bc-77c43ef7e986)